Transport and removal of a passive tracer in porous media employing surface washing: Results and discussion

-After the top superficial layer of the tracer has been removed from the plate and until the indicated inflection point at time $t_b$, the tracer removal enters the second stage (Fig.~\ref{fig:washing_schematics}(c) and (g)).
-Tracer from deeper layers is transported into the washing film primarily by diffusion, driven by the large concentration difference between the clean washing solution and the tracer-rich porous medium.
-This diffusion-controlled tracer removal process is relatively slow, and consequently the slope of the curve in Fig.~\ref{fig:decontamination_dynamics}(a) during this stage less steep than in the first and third stages, which are dominated by advection.
-By comparing the evolution of the curve with image sequences showing the redistribution of the tracer within the porous plate, we observe that the point of inflection corresponds to the moment the front of the tracer patch first reaches the downstream glass boundary of the plate.
-For $t\geq t_b$, the third stage starts and the dominant tracer removal mechanism changes.
-Tracer removal in the third stage occurs primarily through advection out of the porous medium owing to the two-dimensional flow field (see Fig.~\ref{fig:washing_schematics}(h) and (i)).
-As a result, the slope in Fig.~\ref{fig:decontamination_dynamics}(a) increases, before it gradually decreases as the less concentrated tail of the tracer patch gets removed from the plate.
+After the top superficial layer of the tracer has been removed from the plate by surface flushing (Stage I) and until the indicated inflection point at time $t_b$, the tracer removal enters Stage II (Fig.~\ref{fig:washing_schematics}(c) and (g)).
+By comparing the evolution of the curve in Fig.~\ref{fig:decontamination_dynamics}(a) with image sequences showing the redistribution of the tracer within the porous plate (similar to the images showed in Fig.~\ref{fig:washing_schematics}(c),(e),(g),(i)), we observe that the point of inflection corresponds to the moment the leading edge of the tracer patch first reaches the downstream glass boundary of the plate.